Intake status: Closed – Expressions of Interest will be accepted from 8:30 am (MST) on February 24 to 8:30 am (MST) on March 23, 2020.

 Step 4.
 Complete an interview

-Selected applicants will progress to an interview stage.
+Selected applicants will progress to the interview stage.

 Step 5.
 Submit a full project proposal

-If the interview is successful, selected applicants will receive a full project proposal template to complete a high-level project plan that will outline:
+If the interview is successful, selected applicants will receive a full project proposal template to further outline:

 - business-oriented milestones